php-amqplib/php-amqplib/README.md

 ## Supported RabbitMQ Extensions ##

-Since now the library uses `AMQP 0.9.1` we added support for the following RabbitMQ extensions:
+Since the library uses `AMQP 0.9.1` we added support for the following RabbitMQ extensions:

 * Exchange to Exchange Bindings
 * Basic Nack